 “I think it’s essential to recognize this was not a project in the traditional sense,” said Mary Burgess, executive director at BCcampus.
 “Anti-racism activities aren’t something you can add to a to-do list and cross off as you complete them or a budget line item in an annual review.
 It’s an undertaking.
 A decision.
 A commitment to making the change you want to see.
 Building a working group of racialized and Indigenous people was crucial to the success of this project.
 As well, this made it possible for Rohene to dive deep with her environmental scan, building a foundation for us to create something that is real and authentic, with intentional, inspired, and informed action.”

-In collaboration with B.C.’s Ministry of Advanced Education and Skills Training, BCcampus worked alongside a diverse group of racialized and Indigenous experts to develop The Gift We Give One Another: A Collection of Anti-Racism and Anti-Hate Resources.
+In collaboration with B.C.’s Ministry of Post-Secondary Education and Future Skills, BCcampus worked alongside a diverse group of racialized and Indigenous experts to develop The Gift We Give One Another: A Collection of Anti-Racism and Anti-Hate Resources.
 This collection includes an environmental scan of publicly available AR/AH resources from B.C.’s post–secondary institutions, a webinar series focussing on improving equity in post-secondary spaces, an offering of the transformational Equity Sequence training as well as a powerful infographic tool from the BCcampus Anti-Racism Anti-Hate Working Group.

 The resulting collection expands on currently available anti-racism anti-hate resources within the education sector as part of the BCcampus mandate to offer open and online educational resources.